aeyobd/dwarfs/thesis/extra_results.md

-# Additional results an tests {#sec:extra_results}
+# Additional simulation tests {#sec:extra_results}

 In this section, we briefly explore additional simulations testing assumptions not varied in the main text: variations in the halo concentration, cored halos, alternative orbits, anisotropy, and ellipsoidal models.
+While each of these variables influences resulting dark matter evolution, the final stellar component and dark matter remnant remains largely across alternate initial conditions.
+We conclude that consideration of these effects likely would not change our conclusions.

+The following models aim to reproduce the velocity dispersion $\lesssim 1\,\kms$ with a similar present-day half-light radius.

 ## Alternative initial conditions

+### Halo concentration

-The initial concentration (i.e. choice of $\vmax$ and $\rmax$) affects total dark matter evolution. @fig:tidal_tracks_concentration compares models on the \smallperi{} orbit with different initial halo parameters.
+Changing the initial concentration (or $\vmax$ and $\rmax$) primarily affects total dark matter evolution. @fig:tidal_tracks_concentration compares models on the \smallperi{} orbit with different initial halo parameters.
 The heavier halo has $\vmax=43$ and $\rmax=7$, whereas the lighter halo has $\vmax=25$ and $\rmax=2.5$.
-While the less concentrated halo loses more mass, the halo evolves to similar final structural parameters, as expected in @EN2021.
-We note these choices were constrained to match Scl's present-day velocity dispersion.
+While the less concentrated halo loses more mass, the halo evolves to similar final structural parameters.